Mangonada

 Instructions

-• If you don't have chamoy sauce, you're going to want to prepare that first!
-Check my recipe here.
+• If you don't have chamoy sauce, you can easily make your own!
+Check out my homemade chamoy recipe here.

-• To assemble the mangonada, use tall glasses, like large cocktail glasses (16 oz/450-500 ml).
-First, decorate them with some chamoy and tajin.
+• To assemble the mangonada, use tall glasses (16 oz/450-500 ml).
+Start by decorating the rims with chamoy and Tajín.

-• Add 1-2 Tbsp of chamoy to one small plate.
-On another small plate, add a bit of tajin.
-Dip the rim of the glass first in the chamoy, then in tajin (refer to the photos on the blog).
+• Add 1-2 tbsp of chamoy to one plate and Tajín to another.
+Dip the rim of the glass in chamoy first, then in Tajín (see photos on the blog for reference).

-• Fill your classes with the frozen mango mixture till about 2/3 full.
-Then add another spoonful of chamoy and a sprinkle of tajin and fill up to the top with the rest of the mango slush.
+• Fill the glasses about 2/3 full with the frozen mango mixture.
+Add another spoonful of chamoy and a sprinkle of Tajín, then top off with the remaining mango slush.

 Notes